 Canceled Ford Plant Adds To Mexico's Economic Frustrations

-Ford Motor Company's decision this week to cancel construction of an auto plant in Mexico has shocked that country, causing the peso to slump and stirring up outrage toward incoming President Donald Trump.
+Ford Motor Co.'s decision this week to cancel construction of an auto plant in Mexico has shocked that country, causing the peso to slump and stirring up outrage toward incoming President Donald Trump.
 Anger is high toward Trump in the state where the Ford plant was under construction — and was slated to employ nearly 3,000 local workers.

 Usually the dusty construction site of the now-shuttered Mexican Ford auto plant is full of activity.
 Now only one large tractor can be seen grading roads at the 700-acre site, located outside the small town of Villa de Reyes in the central Mexican state of San Luis Potosi.

-Guards at the site's entrance say that the mood is very tense, and that the situation is deeply discouraging.
+Guards at the site's entrance say the mood is very tense and that the situation is deeply discouraging.

-"We all thought this was a long term project," says Juan Gonzalez, who had hoped to stay on when the Ford plant opened in three years.
+"We all thought this was a long-term project," says Juan Gonzalez, who had hoped to stay on when the Ford plant opened in three years.

 The U.S. And Mexico In A Trump Administration